rajatbutola/LLM_finetuning_for_classification/README.md

 # LLM_finetuning_for_classification
-Fine-tuning a BERT model for sentence-pair classification on the GLUE MRPC dataset using Hugging Face Transformers.
+Fine-tuning a BERT model for sentence-pair classification dataset using Hugging Face Transformers.
-# Fine-Tuning BERT on the GLUE MRPC Dataset
+# Fine-Tuning BERT

 This repository demonstrates how to fine-tune a **BERT model** for sentence-pair classification using the **Hugging Face Transformers library**.
-The example focuses on the **Microsoft Research Paraphrase Corpus (MRPC)** dataset from the **GLUE benchmark**, which evaluates if two sentences are semantically equivalent.
+The example focuses on the dataset, which evaluates if two sentences are semantically equivalent.

 ## Features
-- Load and preprocess the MRPC dataset using the `datasets` library.
+- Load and preprocess the dataset using the `datasets` library.
 - Tokenize input data with `AutoTokenizer`.
 - Fine-tune a pretrained **BERT model** (`bert-base-uncased`) with a classification head for binary classification.
 - Use `DataCollatorWithPadding` for efficient batching and dynamic padding.
 - Implement a training loop with **PyTorch** and a learning rate scheduler.
-- Evaluate the fine-tuned model using GLUE's MRPC evaluation metrics.
+- Evaluate the fine-tuned model using evaluation metrics.

 ## Requirements
 - Python 3.8+